hl7au/training-ffd-module5/README.md

-# FHIR Fundermentals for Australian Developers Workshop
-## Module 5: FHIR Information Exchange
+# Module 5: FHIR Information Exchange Workshop Exercises
 This repository provides the initial **FHIR Workflow App** source code for the Module 5 FHIR Information Exchange Workshop exercises as part of the FHIR Fundermentals for Australian Developers course.

 ## Create FHIR Workflow App Sandbox